Derek3Little/LearningGit/README.md

 # LearningGit
-A repository for learning git!
+This repository will be used for learning git!